2023 Most Popular Computer Software Applications Master's Degree Schools in the Rocky Mountains Region

 Women make up 29% of the computer software majors at the school.

 You’ll be in good company if you decide to attend University of Utah.
 It ranked #3 on our 2023 Most Popular Computer Software Applications Master’s Degree Schools in the Rocky Mountains Region list.
-Located in the medium-sized city of Salt Lake City, U of U is a public college with a fairly large student population.
+Located in the city of Salt Lake City, U of U is a public college with a very large student population.

 Of the 68 students majoring in computer software at U of U, 72% are male and 28% are female.